-- ► The pedelec must be parked on firm, level ground only. - 1 Switch off drive system (see Section 6.17.2). - 2 After getting off, use your foot to lower the kickstand completely before parking.
-Ensure that it is stable. - 3 Park the pedelec carefully and check that it is stable - 4 Protect saddle with saddle cover if you park the pedelec outside. - 5 Lock the pedelec with the bicycle lock.
+- ▶ Park the pedelec on firm, level ground only. - 1 Switch off the drive system. - 2 After getting off, use your foot to lower the kickstand completely before parking.
+Ensure that it is stable. - 3 Park the pedelec carefully and check that it is stable. - 4 Clean the suspension fork and pedals. - 5 Protect the saddle with a saddle cover if you park the pedelec outside. - 6 Secure the pedelec with a bicycle lock. - 7 Remove the battery and, where necessary, your mobile to ensure protection against theft. - 8 Clean and service pedelec after every ride.